 - Do we often times decide how we think about ourselves based on how others think of us, talk to us, or treat us?

 - Have you ever made someone else feel inferior?

 However you think about this quotation, translate that into a well crafted, personal essay full of vivid details of 500 words or less.

 Click the blue "Submit Essay" button to the right to upload your story and enter the writing contest.

 Title of Essay:

-Include the word "Identity" as the beginning of your essay title, but then make the rest of your story title unique.
-Examples...
+Include the phrase "Eleanor Roosevelt Quotation" as the beginning of your essay title, but then make the rest of your story title unique.

-Three simple rules for the Stage of Life writing contests.
+Three simple rules for the Stage of Life writing contest.